woossi0/suite/docs/usermanual/source/dataadmin/jp2k/index.rst

 .. include:: ../../install/include/ext/jp2k_verify.txt

-For more information on adding a store and publishing layers, please see the :geoserver:`GeoServer documentation for JPEG 2000 <extensions/jp2k/>`.
+For more information on adding a store and publishing layers, please see the `GeoServer documentation for JPEG 2000 <../../extensions/jp2k/>`_.

 Caveats
 -------

 JPEG 2000 support is also available through the :ref:`GDAL formats extension <dataadmin.gdal>`.
 Having both the JPEG 2000 ("Direct") extension installed and GDAL JPEG 2000 support installed at the same time creates an issue with the :ref:`GeoServer Importer extension<dataadmin.importer>`, which is unable to determine which store to use.
-This is only an issue with Importer; stores can still be created through regular means (:geoserver:`GeoServer UI<data/webadmin/stores.html>` or :geoserver:`REST API<rest/api/datastores.html>`).
+This is only an issue with Importer; stores can still be created through regular means (`GeoServer UI<../../data/webadmin/stores.html>`_ or `REST API<../../rest/api/datastores.html>`_).

 That said, the GDAL version of JPEG 2000 has better performance from the standard (Java-based) extension.